 What are the main mandala colors?

 Historically, mandalas go hand-in-hand with with formal colors.
 In early Tibetan Buddhism, the Mahavairochana-Sūtra (The “Great Illuminator Sūtra) said the mandala should be painted in five colors, following a prescribed path from the center outwards to the exterior.
 The five colors and their meanings:

 - Red: (Power, the life force)

 - Black: (Darkness.)

-That being said, other colors like green, orange and violet and gold are often found throughout Buddhist imagery like the Tibetan mandala.
+Also, you’ll find other colors, including green, orange, violet and gold, throughout Buddhist imagery like the Tibetan mandala.
 Note their similarity to the ‘rainbow’.

 Why Have Mandalas Become So Popular?

 Children’s coloring books and patterns have been around for hundreds of years.
 However, more recently there’s been a world-wide growth in adult coloring patterns, as they’re both soothing and addictive.